 Credit Risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, which arise principally from the Company's accounts receivable.
 The Company's exposure to credit risk with its customers is influenced mainly by the individual characteristics of each customer.
 The Company's customers, which receive credit terms, are made up of both public Companies, and large private companies which we have established long-term relationships with.
-A significant portion of the Company's accounts receivable are from its long-time customers.
-Over the past five years the company has not suffered any significant credit-related losses.
+A significant portion of the Company's accounts receivable are from long-time customers.
+In 2023 the Company provided for the potential write-off of a single accounts receivable of \$74,220.